ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 as the underlying 128 bit binary value.

 For other systems, UUIDs MAY be stored in binary form or as text, as appropriate.
-The trade-offs to both approaches are as such:
+The trade-offs to both approaches are:

 * Storing as binary requires less space and may result in faster data access.